SSWConsulting/SSW.Rules.Content/rules/software-architecture-decision-tree/rule.md

 See more on [Rules to Better Clean Architecture](/rules-to-better-clean-architecture).

+You can find our CA template on [GitHub](https://github.com/SSWConsulting/SSW.CleanArchitecture)

 ### Vertical Slice Architecture

 Vertical Slice Architecture structures your system around features rather than technical layers.
 Each feature is implemented end-to-end, including UI/API, business logic, and data access.
 This approach improves maintainability and reduces the risk of breaking changes.